 We checked in with Splendid’s Kim Rose, a registered dietitian nutritionist, to get her advice on why you should spring-clean up your diet and reset your gut.
 Here's what she had to say.

 In case you missed it, self-care is in.
 Self-care is not only important for your mind, soul and overall body, but specifically your gut.
 Our digestive tract, commonly known as the gut, is a major organ in the body that breaks down the foods we eat.
 Through the processes of digestion and absorption, the foods we choose to eat have both mental and physiological effects on the body.
 For instance, certain food ingredients can put us in a sky high mental state and then immediately crash us.
 Sugar, a popular additive in processed foods, is undoubtedly one of the most culpable ingredients.
 However, naturally occurring sugar, as found in fruits, is good because it gives our bodies vitamins, minerals and energy.
-But consuming too much sugar, especially added sugar, can give you a rapid burst of energy that disappears as quickly as it came.
+But consuming too much sugar, especially artificial sweeteners, can give you a rapid burst of energy that disappears as quickly as it came.

 Now let's consider the more physiological effects that some foods can have on our bodies.
 Certain foods we ingest through our gut can cause cancer.
 For example, a high intake of red meats and processed meats is a huge factor among the causes of cancer (2).
 That's right.
 Hot dogs, salami, and sirloin steak may taste good, but could do more harm than good if you consume too much.
 While there is no one food that may cause cancer in and of itself, it should be noted that certain foods can either propel towards or protect against certain cancers.
 Antioxidants, which are commonly found in plant-powered foods and meals, can assist the body in the fight against cancer (3).